erikkeckes/erikkeckes.github.io/_projects/CitizeCondlict.md

 <h3>Game Mechanics</h3>
 I was responsible for developing, maintaining, and refining various abilities and mechanics to ensure seamless integration into the gameplay experience.
 * Tactical Sprint a faster version of the standard sprint that requires stamina to activate.
-This ability included custom effects. (network synchronization, visuas)
+This ability included custom effects. (network synchronization, visuals)
 <h3>Optimization</h3>
 My role also involved optimizing the game's performance, focusing on networking, CPU, and GPU efficiency.
 I extensively used Unreal Insights and other profiling tools to identify and resolve bottlenecks, with a primary emphasis on networking and CPU optimization.
 This required creative solutions to enhance overall performance.